 Brisbane’s agreement to host will include handing over a lot of power to the statutory body that oversees the 2032 Olympics, including the power to temporarily repurpose public parks, squares and community sports facilities for the lead-up and duration of the games, excluding local residents from this public infrastructure.
 Roads, bikeways and even footpaths will be closed to the general public, and transport networks will be significantly impacted.
 Residents will not be compensated in any way for these negative impacts.

 For neighbourhoods and small businesses that are located close to major venues, transport hubs and athlete accommodation, extremely tight security protocols will dramatically impact how freely residents can move around their communities and use public spaces.
-The 2018 Gold Coast Commonwealth Games saw dramatic curtailments of basic civil liberties, with a massive attack on the right to peaceful assembly and protest, and a significant expansion of state surveillance and police powers that was not completely wound back.
+The 2018 Gold Coast Commonwealth Games saw dramatic curtailments of basic civil liberties, with a massive attack on the right to peaceful assembly and protest, and a significant expansion of state surveillance and police powers that still hasn't been wound back completely.

 Housing cost impacts